eellak/greek-commiters_wp-plugins/README.md

 # greek-commiters_wp-plugins

-The Wordpress plugins developed to implement the Github Contributor page at https://opensource.ellak.gr/github_contributor/
+Wordpress plugins used to implement the Github Contributors page at https://opensource.ellak.gr/github_contributor/ for local networking and participation to https://www.meetup.com/Athens-FLOSS-Meetup/ .